JoshuaScherer1996/expense_tracker/README.md

 Used copyWith on ThemeData to keep some basic styles given by flutter while overriding the values i needed to change Learned about sub widget themes like the ElevatedButtonThemeData Used global theme variables for styling the app
+Used similar to copyWith the styleFrom method
+Learned about inconsistency within flutter such as copyWith and styleFrom Styled buttons, colors and texts